lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 The number of bit sent is the minimal number to code all the indexes.

-## LSB CDF
+## LSB CDA

-LSB function is used to send a fixed part of the packet field header to the other end.
+LSB action is used to send a fixed part of the packet field header to the other end.
-This function is used together with the "MSB" MO.
+This action is used together with the "MSB" MO.
 A length can be specified to indicate how many bits have to be sent.
 If not length is specified, the number of bit sent are the field length minus the bit length specified in the MSB MO.